Our Mission Statement

-All rape crisis workers have undergone at least 200 hours Rape Crisis Network Training and thus are specifically trained to deal with sexual violence issues.
+All rape crisis workers have undergone appropriate training to deal with issues of trauma.
 The Centre has an organisational membership of the Irish Association of Counselling and Psychotherapy.
-All counsellors are professionally accredited or required to work towards accreditation and are required to undertake regular top-up and personal development training.
+All counsellors are professionally accredited or required to work towards accreditation and are required to undertake continuous professional development training.

 The Centre provides a safe, free, confidential space for survivors of child sexual abuse, rape and sexual assault, where adults and young people, male and female, can explore and access support with the legacy of issues resulting from their traumatic experiences.